Your capital is at risk

-BitMEX processes withdrawals only once in a day (13.00 UTC).
-Apart from BTC, users cannot withdraw any other cryptocurrency or FIAT.
+BitMEX processes withdrawals once in a day (13.00 UTC).
+Apart from BTC, users cannot withdraw any other currency.

-Since your withdrawal requests are processed manually once in a day, you should ensure that the request is placed before the cut-off time.
+Since withdrawal requests are processed manually, you should ensure that the request is placed before the cut-off time.
 Otherwise, it won’t get included in that day’s batch.
 Note that BitMEX will send a confirmation email before processing your withdrawal request to keep you in the loop.

-BitMEX exchange allows its members to buy altcoins only by exchanging Bitcoins.
+BitMEX exchange allows its members to buy altcoins, but only by exchanging Bitcoin.

 The top cryptocurrencies listed on the exchange are given below: